Unboxed-Software/solana-course/content/interest-bearing-token.md

 This function will take the following arguments:

-- `connection` : The connection object
+- `connection`: The connection object
-- `payer` : Payer for the transaction
+- `payer`: Payer for the transaction
 - `mint`: Public key for the new mint
-- `rateAuthority`: Keypair of the account that can modify the token, in this case it is `payer`
+- `rateAuthority`: Keypair of the account that can modify the token, in this case, it is `payer`
 - `rate`: Chosen interest rate for the token.
 In our case, this will be `32_767`, or 32767, the max rate for the interest bearing token extension
-- `mintKeypair` : Keypair for the new mint
+- `mintKeypair`: Keypair for the new mint

 When creating an interest bearing token, we must create the account instruction, add the interest instruction and initialize the mint itself.
-Inside of `createTokenWithInterestRateExtension` in `src/token-helper.ts` there is a few variables already created that will be used to create the interest bearing token.
+Inside of `createTokenWithInterestRateExtension` in `src/token-helper.ts` there are a few variables already created that will be used to create the interest bearing token.
 Add the following code beneath the declared variables:

 ```ts
 const extensions = [ExtensionType.InterestBearingConfig];